NovaXam/Adventures/ReadMe.md

    1. Front page:
         #### Section:
             - number of players section
-            - option to choose the number of player from 1 to 5.
+            - option to choose the number of player from 1 to 3.
-            - level of complexity
+            - option to choose a complexity level from 1 to 3
-            - option to choose a complexity level from 0 to 2
+            - topic of the game / 3 different topic of challenge
-            - topic of the game
+            - option to choose between 3 different topics
-            - option to choose between 3 different topics #### Play button
+        #### Play button
             - interactive button
         #### Instructions field:
             - text block